Localization theorems in topological Hochschild homology and topological cyclic homology: Review of spectral categories

-\begin{conv} The \term{homotopy groups} of a symmetric spectrum $X$ will always mean the homotopy groups of $X$ as an object of the stable category, and we will denote these as $\pi_{*}X$.
+\begin{conv} The \term{homotopy groups} of a symmetric spectrum $X$ will always mean the homotopy groups of $X$ as an object of the stable category, i.e., the abelian groups of maps in the stable category from $S^q$ to $X$ (for $q\in \bZ$), and we will denote these as $\pi_{q}X$.
 In the rare cases when we need to refer to the homotopy groups of the underlying prespectrum of $X$, we will call them the homotopy groups of the underlying prespectrum, and we introduce no notation for these.
-Thus, a \term{weak equivalence} of symmetric spectra is precisely a map that induces an isomorphism on homotopy groups; it does not necessarily induce an isomorphism of the homotopy groups of the underlying prespectra. \end{conv}
+By \term{weak equivalence} of symmetric spectra we shall always mean a weak equivalence in the stable model structure.
+A weak equivalence is precisely a map that induces an isomorphism on homotopy groups; it does not necessarily induce an isomorphism of the homotopy groups of the underlying prespectra. \end{conv}

 Although we do not require convergence hypotheses, they tend to hold for examples of interest.
-In fact, we can replace an arbitrary spectral category with a weakly equivalent spectral category that has the same objects but has mapping spectra that are symmetric $\Omega$-spectra.
-One way of doing this is to apply the Quillen model category structures on small enriched categories with a fixed set of objects described in \cite[\S 6]{SSMonoidalEq}.
-The maps in the category are the spectral functors that are the identity on object sets, the fibrations are the maps $\aC\to \aD$ that restrict to fibrations of symmetric spectra $\aC(x,y)\to \aD(x,y)$ for all $x,y$ and the weak equivalences are the maps that restrict to weak equivalences $\aC(x,y)\to \aD(x,y)$ for all $x,y$.
-Fibrant approximation then gives the following proposition.
+In fact, we can replace an arbitrary small spectral category with a weakly equivalent spectral category that has the same objects but has mapping spectra that are symmetric $\Omega$-spectra.
+One way of doing this arises from the cofibrantly generated Quillen model category structure on the category of small enriched categories with a fixed set of objects described in \cite[\S 6]{SSMonoidalEq}.
+The maps in this category are the spectral functors that are the identity on object sets, the fibrations are the maps $\aC\to \aD$ that restrict to fibrations of symmetric spectra $\aC(x,y)\to \aD(x,y)$ for all $x,y$ and the weak equivalences are the maps that restrict to weak equivalences $\aC(x,y)\to \aD(x,y)$ for all $x,y$.
+We use the following terminology from \cite[\S 6]{SSMonoidalEq}.

+\begin{defn} A small spectral category $\aC$ is said to be \term{pointwise fibrant} if $\aC(x,y)$ is a fibrant symmetric spectrum (in the stable model structure) for every pair of objects $x,y$.
+Likewise, $\aC$ is said to be \term{pointwise cofibrant} if $\aC(x,y)$ is a cofibrant symmetric spectrum for every pair of objects $x,y$.
+For a spectral functor of small spectral categories $F\colon \aC\to \aD$ that is the identity on the object sets, we say that $F$ is a \term{pointwise weak equivalence} or \term{pointwise level equivalence} if for every pair of objects $x,y$, the map $F\colon \aC(x,y)\to \aD(x,y)$ is a weak equivalence or level equivalence, respectively, of symmetric spectra. \end{defn}

+Fibrant replacement in the model structures of \cite[\S 6]{SSMonoidalEq} then gives most of the following proposition.
+The rest follows from the easy observation that the factorization functors constructed by the small objects argument on the category of small spectral categories with a fixed set of objects still behave well with respect to spectral functors that are not the identity on object sets.